aerogear/charmil/docs/src/charmil_logger.md

 ```

 ## How to use
-When the factory is initialised, the logger is provided by default.
+When the factory is initialized, the logger is provided by default.
 To know about factory visit [here](charmil_factory.md)

 ```go
 newFactory.Logger.Info("provide a message")